yegor256/blog/_later/streams.md

 or be visible for the entire application.
 Instead, we just need them right here and for once.

-For example, let's say we have a simple <del>collection</del> iterator of strings:
+For example, let's say we have a simple ~~collection~~ iterator of strings:

 ```java
 Iterator<String> list = Arrays.asList(